josephmolapisi/console-based-app/README.md

 We finally created a SortAndSearch class  that sorts movies by rating, from highest rated to lowest rated.
 It also sorts movies by name but this is a feature only available to admin since we were tasked to sort with numericals.

 A linearSearch and binarySearch methods were created to return a movie, given some conditions.
-In the coming week we will see how each of these come together in the main method and see how it will interact with the user
+In the coming week we will see how each of these come together in the main method and see how it will interact with the user.

+Week 3
+Overview

+The MovieApp class serves as the core of a movie database simulation, allowing users to add, search, update, delete, sort, and view movies.
+It features an interactive menu-driven console application where users make selections based on numbered options.
+Additionally, if the program is launched with the "admin" argument, Admin Mode is enabled, unlocking extra functionality.

+The MovieApp class is designed to simulate a movie database, allowing users to interact with the system through a console-based menu.
+At the start of execution, the program checks if an admin argument has been provided, enabling a special mode with additional functionality.
+It then initializes various objects, including a list to store movies and utility classes for handling operations such as adding, updating, searching, and sorting movies.
+A Scanner object is used to gather user input throughout the program.
+The main menu is displayed within a do-while loop, prompting users to select an option.
+Depending on the choice entered, the program either adds a movie to the watchlist, searches for a movie by title, updates movie details, deletes a movie, sorts the movie list, or displays all available movies.
+If the user is in admin mode, an extra feature for displaying detailed movie information is provided.
+The process of adding a movie includes collecting several attributes such as title, release date, description, duration, rating, genres, languages, crew members, and actors.
+Each input is carefully handled to avoid skipping issues, with proper use of nextLine() after numerical inputs to consume leftover newline characters.

+The program also incorporates exception handling to manage errors gracefully, catching cases such as missing movies, duplicate entries, or invalid ratings.
+The loop continues to execute until the user selects the exit option, ensuring all resources are closed properly before termination.
+This design allows for seamless interaction, efficient data management, and a structured approach to handling movie-related operations in a simulated database environment.